zanix-io/zjs-templates/README.md

 This structure is designed to promote modularity, scalability, and maintainability in your ZANIX Framework projects.
 Feel free to explore each directory to understand the purpose of different files and folders.

-For more information on how to use the templates and get started with ZANIX Framework, please refer to the documentation or the individual template's README file, like [Zanix Configuration](https://github.com/zanix-io/zjs-config#readme).
+For more information on how to use the templates and get started with ZANIX Framework, please refer to the documentation or the individual template's README file, like [Zanix Configuration](https://github.com/zanix-io/zjs-config#readme) and [Zanix Server](https://github.com/zanix-io/zjs-server#readme).

 ## Contributing